liujinda11/gluttons_A4/README.md

    We have several game modes.
 In addition to the classic game modes, there is also an infinite mode,

+   · Classic Mode:
+      Difficulty Levels: Easy, Medium, Hard
-   Classic Mode: There are three difficulties with different movement speeds, score ratios, and number of enemies, allowing users to debug according to their needs.
+      Features: Adjust movement speeds, score ratios, and number of enemies.

-   Infinite Mode: Players need to survive as long as possible!
-Enemies will spawn indefinitely, try to get the highest score in a non-stop game!
+   · Infinite Mode:
+      Description: Survive as long as possible with continuous enemy spawns.
+Aim for the highest score!

 2. shop：

-   Players can change the skin for their game characters on this page to have a more diversified gaming experience!
+   Customize your snake with various skins available for purchase in the game shop to enhance your gaming experience.

 3. rank：

-   Users can check out the top ranked players here.
-Work hard to become a master of Gluttony!
+   Check out the leaderboard to see top scores and compete with other players.

 4. setting：

-   Players can adjust their settings here, including sound level and background music.
-The database will save the settings before the user logs out.
+   Customize game settings such as sound level and background music.
+Settings are saved automatically.

-*pause
+5. pause menu

-   The user can pause the game at any time during the game.
-The current score can be viewed during pause, and the option to restart the game/exit the game is also available.
+   Pause the game at any time to view current scores or to restart/exit the game.

 Regardless of the original or new version, this is how you can run it on Ubuntu: In a command prompt.